 Animal Services offers no-cost spay and neuter surgeries to pets of qualifying households in Orange County.

 It is the hope of Animal Services and Orange County that this program will increase the number of pets that are spayed and neutered in the County, and in turn help eliminate the ongoing problem of pet overpopulation we face as a community.

 If you are a DSS client or qualify by income, you can receive a no-cost spay/neuter surgery for your pet!
-To find out, call Sarah Fallin, Animal Services Program Coordinator, at 919-932-4966.
+To find out, call Cooper Hatch, Animal Services Program Assistant, at 919-932-4965.
 Qualification requirements for low-cost spay/neuter can be found here.

 Local Spay/Neuter Resources